AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 In this section, I will explain, step by step, how to build a crowd detection pipeline entirely based on image processing methods.
 The pipeline consists of 2 components.
 The first component concerns crowd classification and the second one concerns crowd localization.
 I will develop in the following sub-sections each component in detail.

 ### Crowd classification
 In this project, the crowd classification problem is resolved using fractal dimension.
 But, what is fractal dimension ?

-> The fractal dimension is a measure of how fast the length of a curve increases as the size of the measuring stick is shortened [1].
+A. Backes  et al. explains the concept of fractal dimension as: "A measure of how fast the length of a curve increases as the size of the measuring stick is shortened" [1].
+And Robert L. Devaney defines the fractal dimension as: "A measure of how complicated a self-similar figure is" [2].

-Robert L. Devaney defines the fractal dimension as: "The measure of how complicated a self-similar figure is".
 The fractal dimension (FD) is given by:

-$$ FD = \frac{log(N)}{log(\frac{1}{|r})} $$
+$$ FD = \frac{log(N)}{log(\frac{1}{r})} $$

 In practise, fractal dimension is widely employed to measure and estimate costline mapping.
 The most famous example is the coast measurement of Great Britain.
 As shown in the figure Fig. 3,